How is Coronavirus Changing Digital Marketing?

 How has Coronavirus Changed Behaviour?

 How will the Coronavirus crisis disrupt digital marketing and who will be the winners and losers?
 Coronavirus has already resulted in major changes in consumer and organisational behaviour.
-The UK and the USA are in lockdown and this is having a huge impact on how people use digital channels.
+Many countries went into initial lockdowns and are now having to manage local lockdowns in response to spikes.
+Lockdown has had a huge impact on how people use digital channels.
 Coronavirus is creating uncertainty and fear which can be a powerful driver for behavioural change.
 We have already seen:

 - A huge increase in remote working as governments encourage or impose social distancing.

 - An uplift in online sales for groceries and non-food goods.